-Pronouns get confusing these days.
-I have two teenage daughters, and I hear what young people are calling themselves.
+Online marketing and pronouns get confusing these days.
+I have two teenage daughters and hear what young people call themselves.

 Pronouns are easier in marketing.
 You have three basic choices: